Investigating Forces that Effect Plant Growth

 Effects of Thoughts on Plants: Unspoken Ways We Communicate

-This research follows up on the Plant Project of 2007 that investigated the effects of positive, negative and neutral thoughts on plant growth.
-The purpose of this experiment was to learn how to send specific energy and thoughts to plants, and to see if there would be a noticeable result to the growth of the plants.
+This research investigates the effects of positive, negative and neutral thoughts on plant growth.
+The purpose of this experiment is to learn how to send specific energy and thoughts to plants, and to see if there would be a noticeable result to the growth of the plants.
 We welcome you to replicate this experiment and share the results in open collaboration.

 All About Lightning by Martin A. Uman